mordak-95/factory-iot/central-server/frontend/README.md

 - To build: `npm run build`

 ## Customizing Theme
-Edit `tailwind.config.js` to adjust colors, fonts, or extend the theme.
+A default `tailwind.config.js` will be auto-generated if missing.
+Edit it to adjust colors, fonts, or extend the theme.

 ## Removing Old CSS
 No `.css` files are used except for Tailwind imports.
 If you add new components, use Tailwind classes only.